tjbriscoe/tjbriscoe/README.md

 I attend the Univerity at Albany 🟪🟨

-I am a Knicks Fan 🏀
+I am a Knicks Fan

-I enjoy going to the gym and playing sports on my free time